Know Your House Styles: America’s Signature Types of Residential Architecture

 Two stories high but only one room deep, these modest houses earned their name when it was determined that many of the original builders hailed from Illinois, Iowa, and Indiana.
 Usually built eaves-front, these gable-roofed homes made humble demands on small lots and pocketbooks.

-Found primarily in Southern states, these one-story, one-room wide houses maximized potential on narrow building lots by construction that maintained a front-to-back alignment, theoretically allowing a shotgun blast to go from the front door out the back.
+Found primarily in Southern states, Shotgun houses are one-story, one-room-wide houses maximized potential on narrow building lots by construction that maintained a front-to-back alignment, theoretically allowing a shotgun blast to go from the front door out the back.
 When grouped, there are no side windows, but Southern front porches are common.
 Two to three rooms deep, this form is believed to have descended from West African and Caribbean dwellings.

 Side Hall Plan